Q. The recent severe weather has some of our library regulars asking about salvage of wet books. What can I tell them?

 - The best way to inhibit the growth of mold and mildew is to reduce humidity.
 Increase air flow with fans, open windows, air conditioners, and dehumidifiers.
 Moderate light exposure (open shades, leave basement lights on) can also reduce mold and mildew.

 The Heritage Emergency National Task Force has a ten-minute online streaming video, Coping with Water Damage, which may also be helpful.
-Handling of and treatment for water-damaged CDs and DVDs can be found in Disaster Response and Planning for Libraries, Third Edition, by Miriam Kahn, recently released by ALA.
+Handling of and treatment for water-damaged CDs and DVDs can be found in Disaster Response and Planning for Libraries, Third Edition, by Miriam Kahn, published by ALA.

 For libraries--which should, of course, have a disaster plan--there are extensive resources available from ALA and other organizations.
 Here are some website references to start with:

 Library group LYRASIS and conservation centers across the United States have preservation field service programs available on call 24 hours a day, 7 days a week.
-See the list of organizations and their 24/7 phone numbers at LYRASIS Disaster Assistance.
+See a list of organizations and their 24/7 phone numbers at LYRASIS Disaster Assistance (1-800-999-8558) and at NEDCC 24 / 7 Collections Emergency Phone Assistance (1-855-245-8303).

 U.S. National Archives and Records Administration (NARA) provides Records Emergency Information for Cultural and Historic Institutions.
 Links from that page include information on handling wet materials and additional information by media type (photographs and film, books and bound volumes, audio and video tapes, and computer hard drives and CDs/DVDs).

 Over the years, the ALA Library has compiled extensive information, including ALA Library Fact Sheet 10 - Disaster Response Bibliography.
 Additional material has been developed by ALA's Washington Office, "Disaster Preparedness and Recovery."

 School librarians should be aware of the Beyond Words grant program.